Kent youth PCC Paris Brown apologises over 'inappropriate' tweets

 He tweeted Ms Barnes' youth PCC plan had "gone badly wrong, throwing her judgement into question and damaging a young persons's future".

 In another tweet, he added: "Naive to throw a teen into robust political environment.
-Youth PCC nice bit of PR but ended in tears."'She's not hiding'
+Youth PCC nice bit of PR but ended in tears."

 Ms Barnes said of Paris's tweets: "They are awful, they are dreadful, there's no getting away from that.
 But Paris is learning very quickly and maturing into a very sensible young woman.